quarcs-lab/public-website2/content/portfolio/webinars.md

 ### QuaRCS-lab webinar series

 > The QuaRCS-lab webinar series provides a platform for researchers around the world to present and discuss their latest quantitative research about sustainable development, economic growth, and regional inequality.
-If you are interested in these topics as well as quantitative methods, please register and join us.
+If you are interested in these topics as well as quantitative methods, please register and [join our mailing list](https://forms.gle/4aQyEfMqZ4bLscCU7).

 - The webinars take place once or twice in a month via ZOOM.
 The time and date can vary depending on the location of the speaker.

 - Dates and time are based on the Japanese Stardard Time (JST) zone.
+To verify the difference wit your time zone, we recommend using <https://everytimezone.com>

+- [Join our mailing list](https://forms.gle/4aQyEfMqZ4bLscCU7) to recieve the lastest news about current and forthcoming webinars.

 #### October-December 2020 Series